In five years, a hermit from the Yaroslavl highway established life in his dugout. How a modern hermit lives The hobbit hermit on the Yaroslavl map

 Dmitry Lebedev, Kommersant

-Yuri spends all his free time reading, music, thinking and talking with guests.
-The hermit does not maintain relations with relatives: they do not come to visit him.
-Downshifter was married, but admitted that the issues of starting a family and leaving offspring, so that there was someone to give a glass of water before death, did not bother him.
+All free time Yuri spends time reading, music, thinking and talking with guests.
+The hermit does not maintain relations with his relatives: they do not come to visit him.
+The downshifter was married, but admitted that the issues of starting a family and leaving offspring, so that he would have someone to give a glass of water to before his death, did not bother him.

-Yuri has a 33-year-old girlfriend, Clara, who continues to lead a life so hated by him in Moscow: she rents a house, pays off a loan, works in the document management department.
-On weekends, Clara stuffs her bags with groceries and drives to the clearing.
-It was thanks to her efforts that solar panels, a generator, and a gas cylinder appeared here.
+Yuri has a 33-year-old girlfriend, Klara, who continues to lead a life in Moscow that he so hates: rents a house, pays off a loan, works in the document management department.
+On the weekend, Clara fills her bags with groceries and goes to the meadow.
+It was thanks to her efforts that solar panels, a generator, gas cylinder.
 She bought insulation for the dugout, a saw, an ax and even a water pump.
-But she is not ready to move to the dugout forever.
+But I’m not ready to move into the dugout forever.

 Yaroslavl-room.ru